M&L Healthcare's First Medtech Investment Receives Fda Approval Following Successful Us Trials

 In March 2023, a significant milestone was reached when LimFlow'spivotal trial results were published in the New England Journal of Medicine.
 The six-month outcomes exhibited a limb salvage rate of 76% where over three-quarters of participants kept their leg, avoided amputation, and experienced progressive wound healing LimFlow previously received Breakthrough Designation from the FDA and the results substantially surpassed the FDA's performance target.
 This publication in the prestigiNew England Journal of Medicine underscores the transformational potential of the LimFlow System for patients desperately in need.

-LimFlow successfully obtained Conformitè Europëenne (CE) Mark in October 2016 and is currently available commercially in Europe.
+LimFlow successfully obtained Conformit Europenne (CE) Mark in October 2016 and is currently available commercially in Europe.
 FDA pre-market approval on 11 September2023.

 Building on these outstanding trial results and regulatory approvals in major markets, LimFlow is now gearing up for commercialisation in the US, the EU, and the UK, with plans for subsequent worldwide distribution.